go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/scoop.md

   # Repository to push the app manifest to.
   bucket:
+    # Repository owner template. (templateable)
     owner: user

+    # Repository name. (templateable)
     name: scoop-bucket

-    # Optionally a branch can be provided.
+    # Optionally a branch can be provided. (templateable)
+    #
     # Defaults to the default repository branch.
     branch: main

-    # Optionally a token can be provided, if it differs from the token provided to GoReleaser
+    # Optionally a token can be provided, if it differs from the token provided
+    # to GoReleaser
     token: "{{ .Env.SCOOP_TAP_GITHUB_TOKEN }}"

   # Folder inside the repository to put the scoop.